 Availability: Notebook is available on all Apple devices – iPad, iPhone, Mac, and Apple Watch.
 It even has a web clipper.

 Price: Notebook is a free application with absolutely no ads and no extra paid features.
-In our experience notebook is one of the best application for note making on your Apple Watch.
+In our experience notebook is one of the best apps for note-making on your Apple Watch.

-Last but not least, sixth on the list is the One Note application from Microsoft.
-Although being a Microsoft product it should have been the most smooth note taking application but unfortunately, the One Note application on Apple Watch offers only a single feature of making notes through voice dictation and over that you’ll have no control over the stored data.
-It does feel like an Apple restriction on the application but then there’s not really a say in that is there?
+The sixth on the list is the One Note application from Microsoft.
+Although being a Microsoft product it should have been the most smooth note-taking application but unfortunately, the One Note application on Apple Watch offers only a single feature of making notes through voice dictation, and over that, you’ll have no control over the stored data.
+It does feel like an Apple restriction on the application but then there’s not really a say in that t is there?

 How to use OneNote on Apple Watch?